Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 The Art of Balance: How to Integrate Secondary Characters Without Overshadowing the Protagonist

 Creating memorable secondary characters is like walking a tightrope: you need to find the perfect balance between giving them enough depth to be interesting, but without stealing the spotlight from your main character.
-It’s a narrative juggling act that, when done well, can elevate your story from good to extraordinary.
+It’s an act of narrative juggling that, when done well, can elevate your story from good to extraordinary.

 First, think of your secondary characters as the pillars that support your protagonist’s arc.
 They must have enough substance to be credible and attractive, but their main function is to support and enhance the central story.
 It’s like in an orchestra: each instrument has its moment to shine, but they all work together to create a harmonious symphony.